ksmin23/my-aws-cdk-examples/opensearch-serverless/time-series/README.md

-# Amazon OpenSearch Serverless CDK Python project!
+# Amazon OpenSearch Serverless CDK Python project for Time Series usecase!

 This is an Amazon OpenSearch Serverless project for CDK development with Python.